What is a separation agreement and do we need one?

 Once you’ve been separated for two years you can contact the Family Court to apply for a dissolution order.
 You can apply together with a joint application, or you can apply alone.
 The process for applying varies depending on whether you are applying jointly or singly, and – in the latter case - whether the other party agrees or disagrees with your divorce application.

-You can apply for a dissolution order using forms on the Family Court website or your nearest courthouse.
+You can apply for a dissolution order using forms on the Family Court website (see the links above) or your nearest courthouse.
 There is a fee of around $210 to apply for a dissolution (you can apply for a fee waiver if you can’t afford the fee).

 You will also need to include a sworn written statement (affidavit) with your application, stating that;